smithmicro/n7m/README.md

    * `docker-compose run feed setup`
 3. To update:
    * `docker-compose run feed update`

-## Modes for n7m-app
-This image supports two modes:
-* PHP-FPM on port 9000 (default)
-* Apache on port 80.
-This can be used with the 'apache' command line argument.

-Note: The n7m-web image assumes n7m-app is running in PHP-FPM mode.
-See the comments in site.conf for how to support Apache.

 ## Configuration Hints
 For updates, consider these configurations: